achouhan93/heiDS-ArchEHR-QA-2025/README.md

 # Evaluation

-(Tentative)
+See [evaluation](evaluation) for the scoring script.
 ​​

 The submissions will be evaluated for both the quality of generated answers and the use of clinical evidence for grounding.
 The evidence sentences cited in the generated answers will be evaluated using Precision, Recall, and F1 Scores using a manually annotated ground truth set of evidence sentences.
-The alignment of sentences in the generated answer with the cited evidence sentence(s) from the clinical notes will be assessed using ROUGE [5], BERTScore [6], AlignScore [7], and MEDCON [8].
+The alignment of sentences in the generated answer with the cited evidence sentence(s) from the clinical notes will be assessed using BLEU [5], ROUGE [6], SARI [7], BERTScore [8], AlignScore [9], and MEDCON [10].
 For each submission, an "Overall Score" for alignment is reported as the arithmetic mean of alignment scores using different metrics.

 We do not enforce the use of any specific version of questions (patient or clinician) to generate answers; the participants can use one or both.
 Note that the entire clinical note excerpt provided in the dataset may not be required in order to generate a correct answer to the question.
 Thus, using all the sentences from the provided clinical note for grounding is not necessary.
 Furthermore, sentences in the generated answer may be supported using one, multiple, or none (unsupported) of the sentences from the clinical note.
 The unsupported sentences in the answer may be ignored during the quantitative evaluation.
 The answers should be in the professional register to better match the contents of the clinical notes.
 Simplification of answers to lay language is assumed to be performed later and is not the focus of this task.